emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

   - Generating CSRs,
   - Validating certificates

-Besides the actual certificates the tool also generated configuration snippets which you can directly copy and paste into your `elasticsearch.yml`.
+Besides the actual certificates the tool also generated configuration snippets which you can directly copy and paste into your Data Node main .yml file.

 ### General usage